aaronplayz-sys/website/_posts/2023-12-16-how-to-dual-boot-windows.md

 Go to [https://etcher.balena.io/](https://etcher.balena.io/) and download the installer, then open the file and install the application as normal, accept all defaults.

-{% include figure.html path="assets/img/how-to-dual-boot-windows/balena-etcher-download-page.png" class="img-fluid rounded z-depth-1" zoomable=true %}
+{% include figure.liquid loading="eager" path="assets/img/how-to-dual-boot-windows/balena-etcher-download-page.png" class="img-fluid rounded z-depth-1" zoomable=true %}
 <div class="caption">
   balena etcher's download section
 </div>

 After installing balena etcher, go ahead and insert your thumb drive into your computer, then open the app if it is not yet open already.

-{% include figure.html path="assets/img/how-to-dual-boot-windows/balena-etcher.png" class="img-fluid rounded z-depth-1" zoomable=true %}
+{% include figure.liquid loading="eager" path="assets/img/how-to-dual-boot-windows/balena-etcher.png" class="img-fluid rounded z-depth-1" zoomable=true %}
 <div class="caption">
   The application should look like this when open
 </div>